 Even if your IoT device is totally secure, there’s another huge risk it might expose you to – privacy violations.
 These devices are notorious for harvesting data for their manufacturers.
 This data is ostensibly only used to improve their devices, but few companies will be able to resist the price that detailed user data could fetch.

-Since IoT devices are part of huge infrastructures, the consequences in case of a hack could affect millions of people.
+Since Internet of Things (IoT) devices are part of huge infrastructures, the consequences in case of a hack could affect millions of people.
 Hackers could break into a power management system, for example, and leave an entire city without electricity.

 How about the smart home industry?
 Imagine a stalker watching your family through your security camera or remotely unlocking your door.
 If your house is equipped with IoT devices, it means that somebody with the right skills can monitor your activities and exploit your home.